 This plan should keep all of your accounts active with regular, useful content produced for your future and current followers.

-Once you know how frequently you’ll need to post on each website, plan post titles and subjects for about three months.
+Once you know how frequently you’ll need to post on each website, create a post calendar to organize and schedule your posts in advance.
 This will give you a content plan to follow so all you need to do going forward is write/create the content, edit it and post it.
-If you’re unsure of how to write blog posts, film videos and otherwise produce content, look for guides on each on to lead the way.
+If you’re unsure of how to write blog posts, film videos and otherwise produce content, check out our content guide here.